NitroxNinja/orbiterAll/Documentation/Dynamo_Debut.md

 ## August 2019

 On August 10th, I uploaded the 1st video ever to my channel, [TT leek](https://youtu.be/aoGzytlxNvc?si=jnCuKEtx1WH7yAKF).
 Some team asked if we were in Virginia (we aren't).
 We said "No, not right now", to imply that we would be coming to Virginia.
+Around this time I think I was discovering how tangential velocity works, which means that with a wheel that spins at an RPM, the edge of the wheel will always cover more distance per rotation, than the inner part of a wheel.
+This is b/c 2 * pi * r is the circumference and the more you decrease the radius of rotation, the less circumference you get, the more, vice versa.